sungnga/instagram-clone-app/README.md

   `;
   ```
 - **Use the EDIT_USER mutation in EditUserInfo component:**
-- In src/pages/edit-profile.js file and in EditUserInfo component:
+- In src/pages/edit-profile.js file and in *EditUserInfo component*:
   - Name import the EDIT_USER mutation from mutations.js file
   - At the top of the EditUserInfo component, call the useMutation() hook and pass in the EDIT_USER mutation as an argument.
 What we get back is the editUser mutation function.
 We'll call this function inside the onSubmit function to make a request to update user info in the database
   - In onSubmit function: